Jpomz/ENVS318-Applied-R-NatSci/lessons/R-intro.md

 <iframe title="Expressions and Variables in R video" width="560" height="315" src="https://www.youtube-nocookie.com/embed/BFVX0CKY67g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 5\.
-Watch the two videos on formatting and submitting assignments:
+Watch the two videos on formatting and submitting assignments (video is only relevant to ~5:30):

 <iframe title="Formatting assignments video" width="560" height="315" src="https://www.youtube-nocookie.com/embed/Inuvup-g090" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**NOTES**

+* This is not a fully remote class (these videos were recorded during the pandemic)

+* We are not using Rstudio Cloud.
+You will submit your assignment scripts using the appropriate link on our D2L course page.

 <iframe title="Submitting assignments video" width="560" height="315" src="https://www.youtube-nocookie.com/embed/sv5J1FKMVLE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>